Looking for the top spots for outdoor dining in London? These are the restaurants not to miss.

 The dreamy Mediterranean courtyard is the perfect place to relax for a weekend lunch, whilst slowly making your way through a bottle of wine.

 The menu is designed to be shared with the entire table, so bring all your friends and order as much as you can – though, the black truffle chicken is non-negotiable.

 Practical Tips and Map for Restaurants with Outdoor Seating in London

-- I’ve tried to flag up the heating / cover sitch at the different restaurants because when it’s December it’s blowing up a storm, there’s a big old difference between dining outside underneath a cosy heater and canopy and not.
+- We’ve tried to flag up the heating / cover sitch at the different restaurants because when it’s December it’s blowing up a storm, there’s a big old difference between dining outside underneath a cosy heater and canopy and not.
 Check ahead and dress appropriately.